UTSDataArena/examples/GeoLoader/documentation/usage.rst

 The `DAEventHandler.py` has several parameters, which further tune the behaviour.
 `__init__` contains the following parameters:

 * Sensitivity tuning of Mouse and Space Navigator
 * Preconfigured settings for axes restriction
-	* Preconfigured settings for axes inversion since the Space Navigator and Mouse send different values these settings are also adjusted in `onSpaceNavEvent()`
+* Preconfigured settings for axes inversion

+  since the Space Navigator and Mouse send different values these settings are also adjusted in `onSpaceNavEvent()`

 `GeometryFile.py` encapsulates the geometric data of a single object.
 Likewise, `__init__` contains several parameters:

-	* Restrictions for maximum movement and rotation xAngClamp sets the maximum absolute rotation from the initial value xPosClamp sets the maximum absolute translation from the initial value
+* Restrictions for maximum movement and rotation

+  xAngClamp sets the maximum absolute rotation from the initial value

+  xPosClamp sets the maximum absolute translation from the initial value
 * textured can be activated, otherwise the color is set in `loadModel()`

-So far, a static dictionary contains offset vectors to move the object to an initial starting point.
-TODO: Once the omegalib function `getBoundCenter()` works as intended this can be automated.
+* The initial position is at the origin if not changed
+* As pivot point for object rotation we use the center of the bounding box as default

-TODO: The implementation of the GameControler is not working.
+TODO: The implementation of the GameControler is not finished.